matjon/em3371-controller/README.md

 ## Compilation for DD-WRT

 It is necessary to use a toolchain that links code with the C library used in the DD-WRT build, which frequently is uClibc.
-Cross compilers supplied with the distribution usually generate code for GNU libc and so the program compiled with them may not work.
+Cross compilers supplied with Linux distributions usually generate code for GNU libc and so the program compiled with them may not work.

-The compilers for DD-WRT can be downloaded from
+Compilers for DD-WRT can be obtained from
         https://dd-wrt.com/support/other-downloads/
 path `toolchains/toolchains.tar.xz`.
 It is a large download, but only a part of it will be needed
 --- it is not necessary to decompress the whole file.